 (c) All areas of the University which will serve alcoholic beverages at a function when students will be present must have the servers or a responsible event representative of the function successfully complete alcohol risk management training (UCARE) offered by UChicago Student Wellness and be present the entire length of the function.

-(d) Sufficient amounts of non-alcoholic beverages must be available at all functions where alcohol is available.
+(d) Sufficient amounts of non-alcoholic beverages must be available at all University functions where alcohol is available.
 Further, appropriate quantities of non-salty food must be served at all such events.
-There may be no reference to the availability of alcohol in any publicity, including electronic notices, for a University event.
+In any notices or advertisements regarding the event, references to the availability of alcohol must equally reference the availability of non-alcoholic beverages, and the availability of alcohol may not be emphasized (e.g., by means of larger or bold fonts).

 (e) University officials or agents of the University have the authority to prohibit attendees from bringing alcoholic beverages to a function or into a building, including events held in outdoor areas such as the quads.
 Such beverages may be confiscated by the official or agent.
 Other drugs will never be permitted at functions.